A city by the sea and a land of quality rice and sake

 Although the area is famous for snow, springtime is especially beautiful in Niigata City.
 The most popular places to see cherry blossoms in the city are at Hakusan Park and Hakusan Shrine.

 Winters are marked by deep snow.
 One of the best ways to enjoy winter is bathing in local hot springs.
-There are many onsen resorts within easy reach of Niigata City including Sakihana Onsen, Senami, Tsukioka, Deyu, Murasagi, Shirone, Odate, Iwamuro and Yahiko.
+There are many onsen resorts within easy reach of Niigata City including Iwamuro Onsen, Tsukioka, Sakihana, Senami, Deyu, Murasugi, Shirane, Otachi, and Yahiko.

 Art, history and the art of hospitality

 For history lovers, make sure you visit Minatopia, the Niigata City History Museum in the old district.
-This museum is housed in the former Niigata Customs House, Daishi Bank, and City Hall buildings.
+This museum is housed in the former Niigata Customs House, former Daishi Bank, and a main building which is based on the original design of the former Niigata City Hall.

-In early August, Niigata holds a portable shrine festival with a fireworks display over the Shinano River and a folk dancing parade with around 20,000 participants.
+In early August, Niigata holds a festival with a fireworks display over the Shinano River and a folk dancing parade with around 15,000 participants.

-About an hour south of Niigata City, Shirone Town is known for its annual giant kite-flying festival in June.
-These kites are seven meters by five meters and are all handmade.
+About 40 minutes south of the center of Niigata City, the Shirone district is known for its annual giant kite-flying festival in June.

 Yahiko, another town south of Niigata City, holds an annual lantern festival at Yahiko-jinja Shrine in July, with illuminated floats, parades, and fireworks.